pattle/frontend-development-standards/html.md

 ### Don't add too many comments to your HTML

-Your HTML should be semantic and easy to read so its normally unneccasery to add comments.
+Your HTML should be semantic and easy to read so its normally unnecessary to add comments.
 If you need to add comments to explain anything you've probably done something wrong.

 ### Always add titles to links